 Financial instruments that potentially subject the Group to concentrations of credit risk consist principally of casino receivables.
 The Group issues credit in the form of markers to approved casino customers following investigations of creditworthiness including to its gaming promoters in Macau, which receivable can be offset against commissions payable and any other value items held by the Group to the respective customer and for which the Group intends to set-off when required.
 As of December 31, 2013 and 2012, a substantial portion of the Group's markers were due from customers residing in foreign countries.
-Business or economic conditions, the legal enforceability of gaming debts, or other significant events in foreign countries.
+Business or economic conditions, the legal enforceability of gaming debts, or other significant events in foreign countries could affect the collectability of receivables from customers and gaming promoters residing in these countries.